Rao Anwar: Career

 After working as a clerk under SP Harbour for a year, Anwar became an assistant sub-inspector of police (ASI) in 1982.
 From 1992 to 1999, Anwar played a main role in the operations against the Muttahida Qaumi Movement (MQM) in Karachi, in which many MQM members were either arrested or killed.
 When MQM came into power in 2002 during the Pervez Musharraf government, Anwar disappeared from Karachi.

 When the Pakistan Peoples Party came into power in 2008, Anwar returned to Karachi.
-He was promoted from inspector to deputy superintendent of police (DSP) Kiamari and then to superintendent of police (SP) Gadap within a short space of time in 2008.
+He was promoted from inspector to deputy superintendent of police of Keamari, and then to superintendent of police of Gadap within a short space of time in 2008.
 He was considered close to the former President of Pakistan Asif Ali Zardari.
 Anwar became senior superintendent of police (SSP) Malir in 2011.

 In 2012, he was demoted to the sub-inspector rank by a Supreme Court order, but Asif Ali Zardari reinstated him as SSP Malir using his executive powers.
 In 2013, Anwar was temporarily suspended by the Supreme Court following the deadly Abbas Town bombing.
 In 2015, he was briefly suspended for "misusing authority" because of his controversial press conference, in which he alleged that MQM sent its workers to India to get them trained by the Indian intelligence agency RAW for spreading terror in Pakistan.
 The MQM activist Tahir Lamba, who had been arrested by Anwar before the press conference and accused of being a RAW agent, was released by the court later due to lack of evidence.

 In September 2016, Anwar was suspended for raiding the house of the MQM leader Khawaja Izharul Hassan and detaining him without the permission of the Sindh Assembly speaker.
 Anwar challenged the suspension order in court and was reinstated a few weeks later.